-Fungus is present all around us.
+Fungus or fungal allergens is present all around us.
 It is in the soil, in our homes and in the air we inhale.
 Indeed, many fungi are part of our normal “microbiome” and help us maintain health.
 The microbiome consists of bacteria, fungi and other organisms.
 They are in the gut, on the skin and in the airway.
-Most healthy people do not react to fungi if they have a healthy immune system.
-In rare cases, fungus may cause inflammation in the nose and the sinuses (called fungal rhinosinusitis).
-Fungal rhinosinusitis comes in many forms.
+Most healthy people do not react to fungi or fungal allergies if they have a healthy immune system.
+In rare cases, fungus may cause inflammation in the nose and the sinuses (called fungal rhinosinusitis) just like having mold in sinus cavity symptoms.
+It may also trigger allergic rhinitis or other allergic diseases like fungal rhinosinusitis which comes in many forms.
 These forms differ in symptoms, course, severity, pathology and the treatment required.
-Fungal sinusitis is broadly classified into invasive and non-invasive types.
+Fungal allergy or fungal sinusitis is broadly classified into invasive and non-invasive types.
 Invasive fungal sinusitis is extremely rare.
+Knowing all of this, makes you ask, what kills fungus in the sinuses then?

 A simplified classification of fungal sinusitis is as follows: